-Although two genes associated with melanoma susceptibility have been identified (CDKN2A and CDK4), alterations in these genes are found in only a small percentage of melanoma-prone families.
-The search for other genes continues.
-In collaboration with GenoMEL (Melanoma Genetics Consortium), an international consortium, DCEG investigators are searching for new melanoma susceptibility genes both within families and a genome-wide association study.
-In a methodologic study, investigators compared CDKN2A mutation detection using denaturing high performance liquid chromatography to usual screening across nine different centers in GenoMEL.
+In collaboration with GenoMEL (Melanoma Genetics Consortium), an international consortium, DCEG investigators are searching for novel melanoma susceptibility genes both within families and a genome-wide association study.
+In a methodologic study, investigators compared CDKN2A mutation detection using denaturing high-performance liquid chromatography to usual screening across nine different centers in GenoMEL.
 They found that mutation detection across the groups was consistent and of high quality.